pku-liang/ksim-ae/README.md

 pacman -S texlive # select all groups in texlive
 ```

+Sometimes language

 ## SSH Setup

 The platform names are shown in `env.sh`.
-Configure `~/.ssh/config`, `~/.ssh/authorized_keys` correctly to make sure no password is needed for ssh, i.e. the following command should not throw error on `base`.
+Configure `~/.ssh/config`, `~/.ssh/authorized_keys` correctly to make sure no password is needed for ssh, i.e. the following command should not require password or throw errors.

 ```bash
 ssh base   # no password is needed